craftr-build/craftr-build-4.x/docs/magic.rst

 Check the :func:`craftr.magic.get_assigned_name` function for details on the implementation of this feature.

+.. _rts:

 Craftr RTS
 ----------

 The Craftr Runtime Server is a socket server that is started on a random port on the localhost when Craftr is started.
-The ``craftr-rts`` command can connect to that server and execute Python functions in the original Craftr process.
-See :doc:`rts` for more information.
+The ``craftr-rts-invoke`` command can connect to that server and execute Python functions in the original Craftr process.
+The address of the server is saved in the ``CRAFTR_RTS`` environment variable.
+There are a few limitations to this
+method:

+* The execution phase can not be skipped when RTS is required
+* You can not pipe into the ``craftr-rts-invoke`` script